 Scenario #2 – 3-element Yagi (Most common HF Beam Antenna)

 This is the same as above in all respect but represents a 3-element Yagi once again beaming at 320° from my QTH at New Delhi… This antenna has lower gain and hence a wider beamwidth.
 Since the azimuth beamwidth is wider, the antenna footprint flare-out is also wider.
 Hence the territory covered by a 3-element Yagi is bigger.
-Without altering my heading not only can I can easily cover the entire EU, but also most of middle-east, Central America, Caribbean, some northern parts of South America and most significantly large parts of inhabited Canada, US east coast and parts of north-east and the central USA.
+Without altering my heading not only can I can easily cover the entire EU, but also most of middle-east, Central America, the Caribbean, some northern parts of South America, and most significantly large parts of inhabited Canada, the US east coast, and parts of north-east and the central USA.
 I do not need to swing my beam around to cover all these places.

 Scenario #3 – (Cardiod Pattern representing wide Beam)

 The third illustration represents an azimuth beam flare-out footprint for a Cardioid Pattern Antenna.
 This antenna pattern nearly represents a large variety of real-world amateur radio antennas that usually produce very wide azimuth patterns which may at times be bidirectional too.
 In this case, too, the beam heading for the antenna is at 320° as in previous illustrations and also located at a TX site in New Delhi, India.
 Due to the very wide beamwidth of this antenna which is in excess of 180°, it covers one full hemisphere at a time without your having to swing the antenna.
-With the current beam heading of 320° from New Delhi as seen in the picture, I successfully cover all places on the globe except VK/ZL land, South and South-East Asia, the lower half of Africa and Southern tip of South America.
+With the current beam heading of 320° from New Delhi, as seen in the picture, I successfully cover all places on the globe except VK/ZL land, South and South-East Asia, the lower half of Africa, and Southern tip of South America.

 A Wrapup of Conclusions and Key Takeaways

-We discover that while working HF radio, we need not really be worried about our exact and accurate beam headings.
+We discover that while working with HF radio, we need not really be worried about our exact and accurate beam headings.
 The azimuth beam flare-out is quite wide with all practical antennas that might be available to us on HF bands.
 Even a relatively narrow-beam antenna like an 8-element Yagi (not used by many due to its sheer size on HF) also has a fairly wide flare-out footprint.

 Though I have referred to map projections like GCM and Mercator in this post, detailed discussion on types of Map projections is beyond the scope of this post.
 However, as I mentioned before, I will take it up in another article at a later date.